PriyadharshaniNavarathnam/Trash-Detection-and-Classiffication/README.md

 - Dhishanth P.
 - Priyadharshani N.

+Recycling trash is a crucial part of protecting our environment.
+Garbage must be divided into categories with similar recycling processes in order to enable the recycling process.
+The percentage of recycled waste can rise considerably if it is possible to separate domestic trash into several categories.
+Using the classes given, we trained the model in this notebook to categorize the input images and output the trash classification.
 Garbage classification and detection aim to automatically identify and categorize waste into predefined classes, such as plastic, metal, paper, organic, and hazardous waste.
 This project aims to classify trash into various categories using deep learning techniques.
 The model leverages MobileNetV2 for efficient and accurate image classification.